-The Requester shall accept metadata and bulk data encoded in DICOM JSON Model Object.
-The Requester shall at least support the SOP Classes defined in Table 4.Y3.4.2.2-1.
+The Requester shall at least support the SOP Classes defined in Table 4.123.4.2.2-1.

 The Requester shall store the protocol instances in a fashion meeting the requirements defined for a DICOM Level 2 (Full) Storage SCP (refer to DICOM PS3.4 Section B.4.1).
 This means all DICOM Type 1, 2 and 3 attributes (public and private) are stored.